sagemath/sagewiki_to_gh-2022-10-10/days60.md

 This a part of our effort to increase an awareness of Sage and its utility to mathematical research among mathematicans in India.

+The topics to be covered by the speakers are as follows:

+ 1. Crisman: Introduction to Sage:  Mathematics Software for All
+ 2. Schilling and Thiery: Introduction to Sage-combinat
+ 3. Mahatab and Vanchinathan: talks about research using Sage.
+ 4. Scrimshaw: Classes in Sage-combinat

 == Organizers ==

  1. [[http://www.math.iisc.ernet.in/~arvind/|Arvind Ayyer]] (IISc, Bangalore)